-- Accommodation in four star hotels by local standard in Ulaanbaatar and Tibet(twin standard room double occupancy).
+- Accommodation in four-star hotels by the local standard in Ulaanbaatar and Tibet(twin standard room double occupancy).

 - Shared accommodation in Ger Camp.

 - All meals as listed in the itinerary.

 - Sightseeing as per itinerary.

 - Transportation by a 4WD vehicle in Mongolia and by a minivan in Tibet.

 - Daily supply of bottled water.